University-Projectss/Software-Engineering-Project/CONTRIBUTING.md

 3. Make your changes and commit them with clear, concise commit messages.
 4. Push your branch to your fork.
 5. Open a pull request to the `main` branch of the original repository.

+## Patterns Used

+# Frontend

+We used **Higher Order Component** (HOC) which is a component that receives another component.
+The HOC contains certain logic that we want to apply to the component that we pass as a parameter.
+After applying that logic, the HOC returns the element with the additional logic.

+# Backend

+We used **Model View Controller** (MVC) design pattern which specifies that an application consists of a data model, presentation information, and control information.
+The pattern requires that each of these be separated into different objects.

 ## Setting Up Your Development Environment